NewYork-Presbyterian Fund Inc / NewYork-Presbyterian Hospital

 Reapplication Policy

-Community Fund: Organizations may apply in future cycles.
+Community Fund: Organisations may apply in future cycles.
 No explicit restriction on reapplication after unsuccessful attempt.

-Mini-Grants: Organizations can continue for up to three years if they meet annual requirements.
+Mini-Grants: Organisations can continue for up to three years if they meet annual requirements.
 Former grantees may reapply in subsequent cycles.

 Application Success Factors